Is It Normal To Bleed During Ovulation?

 What is Ovulation?

-Ovulation is the release of an egg from the ovaries.
+Ovulation is the release of an egg from the ovary.
 The ovarian follicle, during the monthly cycle, releases an egg, generally the largest egg.
 In rare cases, two or more eggs can be released at a time.
 The egg is released in the fallopian tubes where it makes its way to the uterus.
 During this time, the egg can be fertilized, resulting in a pregnancy.
-If the egg is not fertilized, the egg will disintegrate and will released from the body during the woman’s menstrual flow.
+If the egg is not fertilized, it will disintegrate and will released from the body during the woman’s menstrual flow.
 Many women can confirm ovulation by a rise in temperature, ovulation bleeding, a pain in the abdominal area known as Mittelschmerz and positive ovulation tests.

 Causes of Ovulatory Bleeding